jsilvela/jsilvela.github.io/content/post/2021-06-27-capturing-http-status.md

 [(video)](https://www.youtube.com/watch?v=PAAkCSZUG1c&t=317s)
 > The bigger the interface, the weaker the abstraction.

+[^1]: the `HandlerFunc` type is a function type.
+It also has a `ServeHTTP` method that allows it to satisfy the `Handler` interface.
+Yes, a function can have methods in Go!

-[^1]: It's no coincidence, given that Rob Pike and Ken Thompson, as well as other Go core team members, worked on both UNIX and Plan 9.
+[^2]: It's no coincidence, given that Rob Pike and Ken Thompson, as well as other Go core team members, worked on both UNIX and Plan 9.